CAHI has actively supported antimicrobial stewardship for a long time

 Responsible Use Logo

-A picture tells a thousand words.
-CAHI is pleased to be able to share the “Contains Antimicrobial, Use Responsibly” logo for voluntary label use on Category I, II, and III medically important antimicrobials used in animals.
+CAHI is pleased to share the “Contains Antimicrobial, Use Responsibly” logo for voluntary use on Category I, II, and III medically important antimicrobials used in animals by our members.

-We recognize the importance of taking action to mitigate antimicrobial resistance and set out to design this logo to achieve the following:
+We recognize the importance of taking action to mitigate antimicrobial resistance and created this logo to:

 - Facilitate easy recognition of medically important antimicrobial products by veterinarians and animal care providers through product labels, inserts and brand promotions.